FeelsBadnana/Alpha-Dynamite-Squadron-Project/README.md

  * Thanks to College of Charleston's HPC Website for showing clear instructions on how to run MPI commands on an HPC
    * [MPI Python Example](https://docs.hpc.cofc.edu/using-the-hpc/scheduling-jobs/execute-a-job/python)
    * [MPI General Example](https://docs.hpc.cofc.edu/using-the-hpc/scheduling-jobs/execute-a-job)
+ * Thanks to Building Blocks Toy Store for the picture of Dynamite Daisy Toy